huyvd7/pytorch-deepglr/README.md

     python denoise.py INPUT_IMAGE -m model/deepglr.pretrained -w 324 -o OUTPUT_IMAGE

 The above command will resize the ```INPUT_IMAGE``` to ```324x324```, then denoise it using a trained DeepGLR ```model/deepglr.pretrained``` and save the result at ```OUTPUT_IMAGE```

+# Acknowledgments
+Thanks Google Colaboratory for the free GPUs.